ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

           [("left") "right"])))
 ```

-Then in `game-update`, when the move is really made:
+Then in `game-update`, when the move is done:

 ```rkt
 (cond [(is-tile-blank new-coords)